-- ▲ Fall only courses.
-Please see your academic advisor for availability. - \blacktriangle + Spring only courses.
-Please see your academic advisor for availability. - ▲ Courses vary by semester.
+▲ - Fall only courses.
 Please see your academic advisor for availability.

-COMPUTER MAINTENANCE & DESKTOP
+▲+ Spring only courses.
+Please see your academic advisor for availability.

-SUPPORT TECHNICIAN
+COMPUTER MAINTENANCE & DESKTOP SUPPORT TECHNICIAN

 Students should make an appointment to see their advisor before registering for classes each semester.
 They should have prepared a completed registration form, including courses they wish to take, prior to this meeting.